JimmyVanHout/temperature_pressure_sensor/README.md

 `-p` or `--port`: (optional) specify the port on which the web browser should listen on `localhost` (default is `8000`).

 A web browser will be launched listening to `localhost` on port `8000` by default.
 This port can be changed using the `-p` option.
+The graphing utility reads data from the `data/data.db` database and updates the graph with the most recent data at a rate of 10Hz.
+Ensure that `utility/log.py` is running as a separate process so that new data can be logged to the database and then read by the graphing utility.

 ## Set Up and Use on Non-GNU/Linux Systems